The Maritime Hotel

 At a glance: This brute white-tile-and-concrete Chelsea building, punctuated by ten floors of round windows, looks like a hospital — or a giant notebook attacked by a hole puncher.
-But inside beats the heart of one of the coolest, cleverest boutique hotels in town.
+But inside beats the heart of one of the coolest, cleverest hotels in town, the Maritime Hotel.

 The name and navy blue color scheme come from the original tenant, the National Maritime Union.
 But the old salts never hung out in digs like these, even if the place has the ungainly proportions of a building never intended to house a luxury hotel (consider the minute rooms and lobby shaped like a bowling lane).

 That ocean blue lobby, dark and nearly a block long, has a luxury liner vibe with mid-century modern inflections.
 The navy velvet club chairs call to mind the deck chairs occupied by Cary Grant and Deborah Kerr in An Affair to Remember.
 The fireplace, outfitted with gas-jet flames, is sleek, concrete and Fifties moderne.
 And the inspired use of low Danish modern wood bookcases helps create discrete seating areas.

 But occupants are pure 21st century, tech-conscious and low-key stylish (except during Fashion Week when the sartorial display revs up).
 Hugs to the room’s bespoke textiles: the carpeting is patterned with the hotel logo – life preservers.
 And the porters’ summer footgear?
 Deck shoes.

 Rooms: Snug but stylish, done up in nautical navy, cream and teak.
 Standard rooms, ideal for one, tight for two, look like sleek little ship’s quarters.
 Basic features include a round window, like a porthole, curved corners and a queen-size platform bed berthed in a teak built-in surround with bedside tables and lighting.
 You can pull up an upholstered side chair and check your-email at the little round table under the porthole or try out the long desk (a flat- panel TV occupies one end).